sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 #### Companies on the frontier of dev tooling

-In dev tools, unlike most fields, the best new stuff trickles down from big companies. {/* Other fields are different.
+In dev tools, unlike most fields, the best ideas come from big companies. {/* Other fields are different.
 Salesforce didn't innovate in CRM by looking at big companies' custom-built CRMs.
 Etc. Send me more good examples that you can think of. */}

 Google, Facebook, Amazon, Netflix, Stripe, and others have widespread early adoption and tight integration of all the obvious dev tooling (with team-by-team exceptions, of course).
 There are many examples where these companies were early adopters of dev tooling or practices that are now widespread: